mansiruhil13/Bobble-AI/README.md

 ## Key Features

-### 🚑 Operator Interface
+### Operator Interface
-- **🔐 Registration & Sign-In**: Operators can create accounts and securely log in for system access.
+- **Registration & Sign-In**: Operators can create accounts and securely log in for system access.
-- **📍 Location Sharing**: Operators can share their real-time location for precise tracking and coordination.
+- **Location Sharing**: Operators can share their real-time location for precise tracking and coordination.

-### 👥 User Interface
+### User Interface
-- **🚨 Service Request**: Users can request ambulance services with just a few taps.
+- **Service Request**: Users can request ambulance services with just a few taps.
-- **🏥 Hospital Info**: Retrieve details on nearby hospitals and available ambulances.
+- **Hospital Info**: Retrieve details on nearby hospitals and available ambulances.
-- **📊 Real-Time Ambulance Tracking**: Users can track the availability of ambulances to ensure timely assistance.
+- **Real-Time Ambulance Tracking**: Users can track the availability of ambulances to ensure timely assistance.

-### 📈 Additional Features
+### Additional Features
-1. **📡 GPS-Enabled Tracking**: Monitors ambulances in real-time for optimal tracking and coordination.
+1. **GPS-Enabled Tracking**: Monitors ambulances in real-time for optimal tracking and coordination.
-2. **🔔 Hospital Alerts**: Sends patients notifications about nearby hospitals for quicker medical assistance.
+2. **Hospital Alerts**: Sends patients notifications about nearby hospitals for quicker medical assistance.
-3. **🚦 Distance & Traffic Analysis**: Calculates the fastest routes based on real-time traffic and distance.
+3. **Distance & Traffic Analysis**: Calculates the fastest routes based on real-time traffic and distance.
-4. **🧑‍💼 Driver Management**: Streamlines driver schedules and activities for efficient ambulance deployment.
+4. **Driver Management**: Streamlines driver schedules and activities for efficient ambulance deployment.

 <!--Line-->
 <img src="https://user-images.githubusercontent.com/74038190/212284100-561aa473-3905-4a80-b561-0d28506553ee.gif" width="900">